2 Corinthians 1

 2 Corinthians 1 is the first chapter of the Second Epistle to the Corinthians in the New Testament of the Christian Bible.
-It is authored by Paul the Apostle and Timothy (2 Corinthians 1:1) in Macedonia in 55–56 CE.
+It was sent by Paul the Apostle and Timothy (2 Corinthians 1:1) to the Corinthian church around 55–56 CE.

 Text

 The original text was written in Koine Greek.
 This chapter is divided into 24 verses.

-Textual witnesses

 Some early manuscripts containing the text of this chapter are: